 And there is a light and fluffy Yorkshire pudding, and delicious gravy to top it all off.

-My favourite JQ bar also happens to do my favourite JQ Sunday roast.
+My favourite JQ bar also happens to do my favourite Sunday roast in Birmingham.
 It’s a wonder that I ever leave this place!

 Purecraft Bar and Kitchen

 With a food offering crafted by the man behind Michelin-starred Simpsons, it’s no surprise that the whole menu at Purecraft Bar and Kitchen is a winner.

 But it’s the Sunday roasts that I love more than anything (and often find myself dreaming about).

 Showcasing a different meat every week, you can expect anything from blushing pink beef with cauliflower cheese to crispy pork belly with their signature crackling.

 As well as their own Purity Ales, they stock an ever changing selection of craft beers.
 And the helpful staff can recommend a beer pairing for every dish.

 30 Waterloo St